 Let’s take eggs first.
 We’ve seen a precipitous rise in eggs for the last four quarters in Arizona Farm Bureau’s

 - 2Q $1.86

 - 4Q $2.14

-So, demand swings for food products that don’t have too much of the middle man in the middle – like eggs and milk – can really be influenced by our seasonal consumption habits.
+So, demand swings for food products that don’t have too much of the

 In fact, last week meatpackers paid the highest cash prices on record for live, market-ready cattle.
 The meat industry is grappling with tight cattle supplies due in part to drought in parts of the U.S. Great Plains.
 Add to that consumer demand – again especially over the holidays – that’s been high and you can expect a price spike in the grocery store.
 Analysts suggest the higher cattle prices likely will be passed along to you and me in the next several months.